Total Pageviews

 Halifax is the largest city (500,000 citizens) east of Montreal and it is the economic engine that drives this part of Canada with its transportation hub, many IT companies, head offices of large corporations, banking sector, shipyards, east coast Canadian Navy based here, tourism, etc

-KeyTip; many things to see in this beautiful & walkable city are for free; The Boardwalk on the Waterfront, Central Library, Point Pleasant Park, Public Gardens, Art Gallery, Historic Properties, Old Town Clock and so on
+The Boardwalk on the Waterfront, Central Library, Point Pleasant Park, Public Gardens, Art Gallery, Historic Properties, Old Town Clock and so on

 Some of the beautiful Victorian Homes located on Halifax peninsula

-Located in the heart of the city is The Public Gardens that opened in 1867 ( read my blog on this amazing place)
+Located in the heart of the city is The Public Gardens that opened in 1867 with 15 acres of beauty

 Free one hour horticultural & historical tours during the summer season at The Public Gardens

-Located at the southend of Halifax is Point Pleasant Park (190 acres)
+Located at the south end of Halifax is Point Pleasant Park (190 acres)

 When the British left our area they sold the land to the Government of Canada who now leases it to our city for a ceremonial 1 Shilling ( less than one cent )

-Today us locals use it for long nature walks, watching live theatre (Shakespeare by the Sea) our Bluenose Marathon runs some of its course through here, watching the mighty ships we receive enter our port ( one of the largest natural harbours in the World) and so on
+our Bluenose Marathon runs some of its course through here, watching the mighty ships we receive enter our port ( one of the largest natural harbors in the World)

 You cannot miss on top of our city the Halifax Citadel Fort (4th version was completed in 1856)